This travelogue was written about our visit to Luz in the Algarve in June 2017.

 I could while away many hours sitting at cafés like these, reading and people watching.
 It’s amazing how if you occasionally just stay in one place all manner of lives can intersect yours.
 Much of modern life is a constant cycle of getting from one place to another but it’s an often fruitful experiment to break the cycle and see what comes to you.

 It was barely a few minutes before my first disruption came along.
-A disheveled looking man in a bright orange t shirt was wandering along the sea front.
+A dishevelled looking man in a bright orange t-shirt was wandering along the seafront.
 He had the kind of angular walk that suggested he was battling gravitational forces with every step.
 The movement suggested focus but his eyes were scanning the horizon like a twitcher trying to pick out a rare flycatcher lost in the scrubland.
 He stopped in front of our café and offered an opening line to a slightly shocked looking tourist sitting in the shade of the café’s parasols.

 “What happened mate?”.
 The guy looked back at him harnessing the powers of confusion and ‘fuck off’ in a single glance.

 “The chair mate, the chair.
 What happened?”.
 He said pointing to the wheelchair the tourist was sitting in.

 “Ah right, I had the same, badly hurt in a car crash, in pain all the time have to take loads of stuff.
 Did you come over here to get treatment?”

 “Respect mate respect, you deserve it”.
 He shook his hand and carried on.